Skip to content

 2. COVID Vaccination Certificate obligation

-For the IPDET-Program there is no obligation about certificate proving the vaccination status of the individual participant.
+For the IPDET-Program there is no obligation to provide a certificate proving the vaccination status of the individual participant.

 3. Hygiene